SlayerK15/Dataresearch-scraping-sagemaker/Readme.md

 ---

-## 🔜 Tasks To Be Completed
+## 🚀 Implemented Features

+This repository now contains working examples for each component in the architecture.

-1. **SageMaker Data Processing:**
+1. **SageMaker Data Processing (Instance 1)**
-   - Build the SageMaker pipeline to:
-     - Pull raw HTML data from MongoDB.
+   - `sagemaker/process_raw_html.py` pulls raw HTML from MongoDB and extracts basic fields such as product title and price.
-     - Clean, parse, and format the data as required for downstream use.
-     - Send cleaned/formatted data back to MongoDB for storage.
+   - Cleaned documents are written to a second MongoDB instance.

-2. **User Preference Handling:**
+2. **User Preference Handling & Analysis (Instance 2)**
-   - Implement a module to allow user queries/preferences.
-   - Format and filter the cleaned data based on user input before visualization.
+   - `sagemaker/analyze_data.py` exposes a simple function for querying the processed data with optional price filters.
+   - `sagemaker/api.py` provides a FastAPI endpoint so the dashboard can request analyses.

-3. **Data Visualization (Dashboard):**
+3. **Dashboard**
-   - Develop a dashboard (web app or visualization tool) to display processed data.
-   - Integrate SageMaker’s output and visualize key metrics and trends.
+   - `dashboard/main.py` lets users submit URLs for scraping and request aggregated results from SageMaker.

-4. **Automation and Scaling:**
+4. **Automation and Scaling**
-   - Automate the end-to-end flow (triggering scraper, SageMaker processing, and dashboard refresh).
+   - A root `docker-compose.yaml` spins up the scraper, two MongoDB instances, both SageMaker services and the dashboard for local testing.
-   - Implement scaling strategies (e.g., 1 page = 1 scraper container; consider container orchestration for high-volume scraping).

-5. **Logging & Monitoring:**
+5. **Logging & Monitoring**
-   - Add detailed logging in all components (Scraper, SageMaker, Dashboard).
-   - Implement error handling, rate limiting, and monitoring to avoid bans and ensure reliability.
+   - Each component prints progress to the console and can easily be extended with more robust logging.

 ---

 ## 🏗️ Next Steps

-- Finalize and test the SageMaker cleaning/formatting pipeline.
-- Build the dashboard UI and integrate with SageMaker.
-- Optimize pipeline for scalability and robustness.
+- Expand the HTML parser to extract additional fields and handle more websites.
+- Add authentication and better error handling across services.
+- Explore autoscaling strategies for production workloads.
-- Enhance documentation and provide deployment scripts.
+- Improve documentation and provide deployment scripts for cloud environments.

 ---